herod2k/dotfiles/nordicfaint/README.md

 ## Installation

 1. Clone this repository
-2. Replace the `[USERNAME]` with your username from all the configuration files and move them in your `.config` folder.
+2. Replace the `[USERNAME]` with your username from all the configuration files `.config` folder.
 Use `egrep -lRZ '\[USERNAME\]' . | xargs -0 -l sed -i -e "s/\[USERNAME\]/$USER/g"`.
 To search and replace it automatically.
-3. Change the variables inside the file `.config/scripts/bsw_monitors`, use the command: `xrandr --query | grep " connected"` to know the names of your screen.
+3. Change the variables inside the file `.config/scripts/bsw_monitors`, use the command: `xrandr --query | grep " connected"` to know the names of your screens.
 4. Configure **autorandr** and setup all your profiles.
 I personally use `mobile` (single screen) and `dual_home` (dual screen at home)
 5. Copy the files from this folder to your home folder.